Ryangwaite/AWS-SAA-C02-Course/README.md

 This can be used short term by other identities.

-IAM Users can have inline or managed policies which control which permissions the identity gets within AWS
+IAM roles can have inline or managed policies which control which permissions the identity gets within AWS

 Policies which grant, allow or deny, permissions based on their associations.